Getting started

 -

-Download the Private key and Certificate from account settings and place them into the
+Download the Private key and Certificate from organization settings and place them into the

 config/directory in the cloned repository. -

-Copy the authorisation token from the account settings page.
+Copy the authorisation token from the organization settings page.

 -